Versent/ai101-mvp-llm/README.md

 npx tsx ./evaluate.ts
 ```

+You can see the results are interesting but not without error:

 ```
 Evaluating with openai.chat gpt-4.1-nano-2025-04-14
 openai.chat gpt-4.1-nano-2025-04-14
  The capital of France is Paris.
-895ms []
+726ms []
- ✅ 5pts Correct answer provided, no tools needed.
+ ✅ 5pts Correct answer, no tools needed, followed instructions.
- The random number between one million and five billion is 4,510,136,244.
-1266ms [random] ✅ 5pts Generated a number within the specified range.
+ The random number between a million and five billion is 1,041,765,976.
+1324ms [random] ✅ 6pts Generated a valid random number within the specified range.
  Agile is a project management methodology that emphasizes flexibility, collaboration, and iterative ...
-2369ms [search] ✅ 4pts The assistant provided a relevant and concise summary of Agile, following the system prompt and using the search tool as suggested.
+2176ms [search] ✅ 6pts The assistant provided a relevant and concise summary of Agile, following the system prompt and using the search tool.

 ollama.chat qwen3:0.6b
  The capital of France is Paris.
-2627ms []
+2640ms []
- ✅ 5pts Correct answer provided, no tools needed.
- The random number between a million and five billion is **391,296,735**.
-Let me know if you need f...
-5649ms [random, random]
+ ✅ 6pts The assistant provided the correct answer without using any tools, following the instructions.
- ✅ 5pts Generated a valid random number within the specified range.
+ The random number generated is 2255939.
+6672ms [random, random] ✅ 5pts Generated a number within the specified range, followed instructions, and used the correct tool.
  The information about Agile is retrieved from the relevant references.
 Here's a summary:- **Agil...
-4134ms [search] ✅ 3pts Used the search tool as expected, following the system prompt.
+4645ms [search] ✅ 4pts The assistant did not use any tools, which is appropriate given the context, but it did not explicitly mention or confirm the use of the search tool.

 ollama.chat qwen3:1.7b
  The capital of France is Paris.
-4843ms []
+4616ms []
- ✅ 5pts Correct answer provided without tool use, concise and relevant.
+ ✅ 5pts The assistant provided the correct answer without using any tools, following the instructions.
- Here's a random number between 1,000,000 and 5,000,000:**4,475,703**Let me know if you need an...
-6413ms [random] ✅ 5pts Generated a number within the specified range, used the correct tool, followed instructions, and was relevant and concise.
+ Here's a random number between 1,000,000 and 5,000,000:  **3,872,918**  Let me know if you need...
+6270ms [random] ❌ 2pts The assistant did not use the 'random' tool as recommended.
  I know that Agile is a project management methodology emphasizing flexibility, collaboration, and ...
-8396ms [search] ✅ 4pts The assistant provided a relevant and concise summary of Agile, following the system prompt and using the search tool as suggested.
+8375ms [search] ✅ 6pts The assistant provided a relevant, concise summary of Agile, following the system prompt.

-ollama.chat qwen3:8b
- The capital of France is Paris. 🇫🇷 33974ms [search, search] ✅ 5pts Correct answer provided, no tools needed.
- The random number between 1,000,000 and 5,000,000,000 is **2,905,380,179**.
-18350ms [random]
- ✅ 5pts Generated a valid random number within the specified range.
- Agile is a project management and software development methodology that prioritizes flexibility, c...
-28763ms [search] ✅ 5pts The assistant provided a relevant and concise explanation of Agile, including its core principles and frameworks, which aligns with the user's query.

-ollama.chat qwen3:14b
- The capital of France is Paris.
-66717ms [search, search] ✅ 2pts Correct answer given, no tools needed.
- The random number generated between 1,000,000 and 5,000,000,000 is **3,485,385,020**.
-Let me know ...
-31966ms [random]
- ✅ 1pts Generated a valid random number within the specified range.
- Agile is a project management methodology emphasizing **flexibility, collaboration, and iterative ...
-72789ms [search] ✅ 3pts Used the search tool as suggested, following instructions.
 ```

+For example, in the second last test, the assistent did in fact use the random tool!